YunoHost-Apps/my_webapp_ynh/doc/ADMIN.md

 To connect, you'll need an SFTP app such as [Filezilla](https://filezilla-project.org/) for Windows, Mac or Linux.
 You can also use your default file manager on [Mac](https://support.apple.com/guide/mac-help/connect-mac-shared-computers-servers-mchlp1140/mac) or Linux.

+#### Forgot your SFTP password?

+If you forgot your SFTP password, you can change it in YunoHost's webadmin interface in `Apps > My webapp > My Webapp configuration`.
+You can also check there that SFTP is enabled.

+### Login using the command line

+Starting YunoHost v11.1.21, you can run `sudo yunohost app shell __APP__` in the command line interface to log in as your app user.

+The `php` command will point to the PHP version installed for the app.

 ### Adding or editing files

-Once logged in SFTP, under the Web directory, you will see a `www` folder which contains the public files served by this app.
+Once logged in, under the Web directory you will see a `www` folder which contains the public files served by this app.
 You can put all the files of your custom Web application inside.

-### Forgot your SFTP password?

-If you forgot your SFTP password, you can change it in YunoHost's webadmin interface in `Apps > My webapp > My Webapp configuration`.

 ### Customizing the nginx configuration